XMR13/ALPR_Jetson/plan.md

 Reflective update (2025-10-24):
 - Synchronous `/v1/alpr` endpoint shipped and documented (see `docs/INTEGRATION_TESTING.md`) [done].
-- Compose stubs currently use Python 3.10; add task to align containers with Jetson Python 3.8 base (see §11 and §19) [open].
+- Compose stubs currently use Python 3.10; add task to align containers with Jetson Python 3.8 base (see §11 and §19) [done 2025-10-24].
  - Training pipeline alignment: YOLOv9 data tools added; integrate retraining loop into progress logs when new datasets are introduced [open].

 **Day 10–11**